ViennaInstitute/CalibrateBeforeIT.jl/README.md

 return to normal "julia" mode.
 Equivalently, `?` is for help mode, `;` for shell mode.

-# Example usage
+# Example Usage

-## Step 1: download and store Eurostat tables as .parquet files
+## Step 1: download Eurostat tables as .parquet files

-Run script `01_download_eurostat_tables.jl`.
+Run script `01_download_raw_eurostat_tables.jl`.
 Reserve at least 3GB of disk space and allow the script to run one or two hours.

 The following steps are carried out:

 1. Download of the necessary Eurostat tables, convert to long format and save as `.parquet` files in the `data/` directory.

-2. Write a predefined NACE Rev.2 industry classification to disk.
+After that, the `data/` directory is populated with the `.parquet` files that we then need for the next steps.

+## Step 2: preprocess Eurostat tables

+Run script `02_preprocess_raw_eurostat_tables.jl`.

+The following steps are carried out:

-3. Input-output coefficients are separated into three tables (2010-2014, 2015-2019, 2020 onwards).
+1. Input-output coefficients are separated into three tables (2010-2014, 2015-2019, 2020 onwards).
 Because we need a time-series, we append the three tables into one.
-4. Firm counts are not available through just one table: We have to extract the necessary data items and write them to disk for later easier querying.
+2. Firm counts are not available through just one table: We have to extract the necessary data items and write them to disk for later easier querying.

-After that, the `data/` directory is populated with the `.parquet` files that we then need for second script.
+The data are preprocessed to help in the generation of calibration inputs.

-## Step 2: generate the calibration input data for a given country
+## Step 3: generate the calibration input data for a given country

-Run script `02_create_calibration_data.jl`.
+Run script `03_create_calibration_data.jl`.
 In the script, one can specify the country, year ranges, etc that are parameters to the calibration process.

 The following steps are carried out:

 1. Import data for the EA19 country aggregate.
 This is used as an imputation device for countries that lack certain time series.